exaexa/better-mff-thesis/README.md

 ## PDF/A

 With a bit of luck, you should get a valid PDF/A right out of LaTeX.
+If you are using GitHub actions or GitLab CI, the CI will run the PDF/A verifier automatically for you.

 A PDF/A validator that can point out exact problems is available here: https://github.com/mff-cuni-cz/cuni-thesis-validator